 Sometimes when people communicate with a great deal of anger and bitterness, it is not because they are trying to control others.
 Rather, it is because they have not yet learned to communicate their hurt effectively.

 It is still okay for you refuse to engage with folks in this situation until they have calmed down.
-It is also okay for you to walk away from these conversations.
+And it is also okay for you to walk away from these conversations.